SansGuidon/bookmarks/README.md

 > 2. programmers are most effective when they avoid writing code
 > 3. when they are being their most productive, nobody says “Wow!
 You were just 100x more productive than if you’d done this the hard way.
 You deserve a raise.”
 > 4. it may take a long time to realize that others are programming with sound and fury but producing nothing.
+* [Osman (Ozzie) Ahmed Osman](https://hackernoon.com/just-in-case-vs-just-in-time-learning-c87f61d24360) - (2018) Just-In-Case vs. Just-In-Time Learning | Should software engineers learn new things “just in case” we need them in the future?
+Or should we learn the things we need “just in time”, when we realize we actually need them?

 ## Programmer humor
 * [CommitStrip](http://www.commitstrip.com/en) - daily life of developers